mertemr/mjml-server/README.md

 [./lib/parse_args.js](./lib/parse_args.js).

 ### Using custom tags in sandbox Create:
 When testing in a sandbox, you can use the commit id, timestamp or branch to test.
-If you want are wanting to use branch name during testing to avoid having to retype the new `mjmlRef` in sandbox create, use the generated branch name in the action log.
+If you want to use branch name during testing to avoid having to retype the new `mjmlRef` in sandbox create, use the generated branch name in the action log.
 The branch name is normalized so it doesn't break any of docker's rules for image tags, i.ie uppercase letters are not allowed.
 Pay attention to